-We are going to dive into this topic in greater detail in an upcoming webinar, but in short, it's important to note the distinction between HRO, or Human Resources Outsourcing, and RPO solutions.
+It's important to note the distinction between HRO, or Human Resources Outsourcing, and RPO solutions.
 While both fall under the Business Process Outsourcing (BPO) umbrella, HRO refers to the outsourcing of certain Human Resource functions such as HR system input, paperwork processing, benefits management, compensation, and performance management.

-The Benefits of Recruitment Process Outsourcing
+Recruitment Process Outsourcing Deliverables

-- Tackle Anticipated or Unanticipated High Volume Staffing Needs.
 RPO companies can help satisfy seasonal or cyclical hiring needs, and ramp your staff up or down at a fair cost.

-- Employment Brand.
 A candidate's experience applying and interviewing for a job at your organization has a direct impact on its employment brand.
 Your internal HR department is likely being pulled in myriad directions at any given time.
 A dedicated RPO partner, however, can focus on ensuring a positive experience for candidates.